Liz-cloud-zz/Woman-in-Computer-Science-Hackthon/README.md

-# Hackthon
+# All Women Inter-Varsity Hackthon for Women In Computer Science Society
-Hackthon for Women In Computer Science Society
+The event was hosted by University of Cape Town, University of Western Cape, Stellenbosch University and University of Kwazulu-Natal.

 The problem statement was to choose a solution that would solve the COVID-19 impacts on the society in Education, Enterprenuership, Health Secure and Employment sector.
 Teams were required to choose either one of the four impacts and provide as solution to the problem.
 My team knights decides to build a platform that would: